Vitamin D and Tinnitus: A Powerful Combination

 What are the Vitamin D tinnitus benefits?

-Of equal importance is the effect of this vitamin on the brain.
-Researchers are now finding that vitamin D plays a crucial role in several functions related to the nervous system.
-Many of these Vitamin D benefits are critical for helping the tinnitus rehabilitation process, including:
+Researchers are now finding that vitamin D plays a crucial role in several functions related to the central nervous system.
+Many of these Vitamin D tinnitus benefits are critical for the rehabilitation process:

 Brain FunctionHow Vitamin D Helps